tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 #### `UsersController.java` (LCOM5: 1)

 This class has 6 attributes, and 7 methods.
-All the 7 methods are connected because they share the attributes.
+All the 7 methods are connected because they share the attributes, thus the cohesion of this class is considered very high..

 The class's cohesion is __information cohesion__.
 This class performs six actions, each of which has its own entry point and independent code.
 While all actions are related to users' information, they share `missionTripService` .`sessionService`, `userService` and `roleService`.